 The House late last night unveiled the details of the compromise plan to cut nearly $38 billion in spending from this year's budget, with roughly $20 billion coming from discretionary spending, the bulk in the areas of education, labor and health programs.
 The budget deal forged late Friday by the Obama administration and congressional Republican leaders will keep the government operating through the remainder of fiscal 2011, but at the cost of practically every aspect of domestic spending, and some trims to homeland security programs.

-Funding for programs ranging from children's health-care initiatives and job training to highway and rail projects would be cut under the agreement, which awaits final approval this week by the House, Senate and President Obama.
+Funding for programs ranging from children's health-care initiatives and federal Pell grants, to job training and highway and rail projects would be cut under the agreement, which awaits final approval this week by the House, Senate and President Obama.
 Details of the cuts were revealed late Monday night by the House Appropriations Committee.
 The agreement marked an end to a months' long battle between the Democrats and Republicans over spending levels for the current year and the threat of a government shutdown.
 It also represents the largest non-defense spending cut in U.S. history.

 “Never before has any Congress made dramatic cuts such as those that are in this final legislation," said House Appropriations Committee Chairman Harold Rogers, R-Ky.
 "The near $40 billion reduction in non-defense spending is nearly five times larger than any other cut in history, and is the result of this new Republican majority’s commitment to bring about real change in the way Washington spends the people’s money.”